LilyLikesYou/public-docs/guides/handling-bad-flips.md

 # Handling Bad Flips

-What to do when TPM buys an item that's hard to sell or not profitable.
-This guide helps you identify, handle, and prevent bad flips.

 ## What is a Bad Flip?

 A bad flip is when TPM purchases an item that: